-A three (3) minute safety stop is always recommended for every dive over 10 meters (33 ft).
+A three (3) minute safety stop is always recommended for every dive over 10 m (33 ft).

 The time for a safety stop is calculated when you are between 2.4 and 6 m (7.9 and 19.6 ft).
-This is presented with up/down arrows on the left side of the depth value.
-Safety stop time is shown in minutes and seconds.
+This is presented with up/down arrows on the left side of the stop depth value.
+The safety stop time is shown in minutes and seconds.
 The time may exceed three (3) minutes if you ascend too fast during dive.
-Ascent speed violation increases safety stop time with minimum 30 seconds.
 If violations happened several times, the additional stop time is longer.
 Safety stops can be set to three (3), four (4), or five (5) minutes.